v

 competitive position

-moat vs. customer-as-competitor
+moat vs. threats

 Visa operates in a duopoly with Mastercard that controls ~90% of global card network transactions outside China.
 This is not a typical competitive advantage — it is a natural monopoly.
 The network effect (4.3B cards accepted at 130M+ merchants) creates a chicken-and-egg barrier that no competitor has broken in 50+ years.
 Crucially, fintech 'competitors' (Stripe, PayPal, Square) are actually Visa customers — they ride on Visa's rails and pay Visa fees on every card transaction.